A Brief History of St. David’s Parish

 On June 1, 2017, Fr Joshua Nelson was made Priest-in-Charge by Bishop Douglas Sparks officially following his ordination to the priesthood on June 25th of that year.

 Saint David’s Parish has been sustained by a small group of faithful parishioners.
-We are thankful for the Providence of God in our community of faithful Christians for the past fifty-two years, and pray that we may continue to provide an Episcopal presence and ministry in the northwest corner of Elkhart County for many years to come.
+We are thankful for the Providence of God in our community of faithful Christians for the past half a century, and pray that we may continue to provide an Episcopal presence and ministry in the northwest corner of Elkhart County for many years to come.